Freshman 15: By gender

 Nicole L. Mihalopoulos and colleagues developed a study at a private university in the Northeastern United States.
-Their goal was to determine if college students did truly gain weight in their freshmen year.
 Test subjects were made up of male and female freshmen college students who lived on campus.
-They took an online survey to answer questions about their eating patterns, social behaviors, as well as weight.
+They took an online survey to answer questions about their eating patterns, social behaviors, and weight.
 The purpose of this was to discover if the individuals showed signs of body image issues or eating disorders.